Solar eclipse of August 12, 2026: Bright planets and stars visible during totality

-In Spain the eclipse will occur about 1 hour before sunset.
-Mercury and Jupiter, west of the eclipsed Sun, will therefore be very low below it.
-Venus will be brilliant well up in the southwest, with Spica to its east.
-Arcturus will be high in the south, and the Summer Triangle will be well up in the east.
-Lower in the south, Antares will be minutes away from transit.
+In Spain, the eclipse occurred about 1 hour before sunset.
+Mercury and Jupiter, west of the eclipsed Sun, were therefore very low below it.
+Venus was brilliant well up in the southwest, with Spica to its east.
+Arcturus was high in the south, and the Summer Triangle was well up in the east.
+Lower in the south, Antares was minutes away from transit.